Banani-Rath/azure-devops-server-docs-pr/docs/server/ref/command-line/_shared/deprecated.md

 			<td><strong>/upgradeStatus</strong></td>
 			<td>
 				Required unless <strong>/upgradeTestPlans</strong> is used.<br/><br/>
-				Reports the migration status of test data for the specified team project.
+				Reports the migration status of test data for the specified project.
 				It will also indicate whether the specified project has any test plans.
 			</td>
 		</tr>
 		<tr>
 			<td><strong>/CollectionName</strong>:CollectionName</td>
 			<td>
 				Required.
-Specifies the project collection that contains the team project for which you want to migrate test data or check the migration status.<br/><br/>
+Specifies the project collection that contains the project for which you want to migrate test data or check the migration status.<br/><br/>
-				If there are spaces in the name of the team project collection, enclose the name in quotation marks, for example, &quot;Fabrikam Fiber Collection&quot;.
+				If there are spaces in the name of the project collection, enclose the name in quotation marks, for example, &quot;Fabrikam Fiber Collection&quot;.
 			</td>
 		</tr>
 		<tr>
 			<td><strong>/TeamProjectName</strong>:TeamProjectName</td>
 			<td>
 				Required.
-Specifies the team project for which you want to migrate test data or check the migration status.
+Specifies the project for which you want to migrate test data or check the migration status.
-				This team project must be defined in the collection that you specified by using the <strong>/collectionName</strong> parameter.
+				This project must be defined in the collection that you specified by using the <strong>/collectionName</strong> parameter.
-				<br/><br/>If there are spaces in the name of the team project, enclose the name in quotation marks, for example, &quot;My Team Project&quot;.
+				<br/><br/>If there are spaces in the name of the project, enclose the name in quotation marks, for example, &quot;My Project&quot;.
 			</td>
 		</tr>
 	</tbody>